Key performance considerations for NetBackup 7.5 master servers

 Growth of EMM_DATA.db

 EMM_DATA.db contains a very small amount of data but is highly transactional.
 Symantec NetBackup use of isolation levels requires the database to take copies of pages of the database which are marked for cleanup during system quiet times.
 The database will clean the pages but will not shrink disk space allocated.
 A large EMM_DATA.db by itself does not indicate an issue.
-It can be expected that this database grow to around 3GB for customers who have a high volume of backups even if the underlying data is in the MBs.
-However, growth over 3GB does indicate the system is struggling to maintain an optimal performance.
+It can be expected that this database can grow to sizes greater than 3GB for customers who have a high volume of backups even if the underlying data is only a handful of Megabytes.
 A database rebuild should be performed on databases higher than 3GB to reclaim the space and verify integrity.
 To rebuild the database, follow the instructions here:

 - Use isolation level 'repeatable read' instead of 'serializable' in nbpem